rgabeflores/Home-Automation-Controller/README.md

 These files are for the Flask API and web interface.

+* HTML, CSS, and Javascript is used with Bootstrap to create a simple, mobile friendly browser interface
+* Flask is used to provide the REST API

 ___This repository includes a modified version of [Audio Reactive LED Strip](https://github.com/scottlawsonbc/audio-reactive-led-strip) as an example of an API endpoint function___